unicode-org/message-format-wg/spec/errors.md

 such as _placeholders_ in unselected _patterns_
 or _declarations_ that are never referenced during _formatting_.

-In all cases, when encountering a runtime error, a message formatter MUST provide some representation of the message.
-An informative error or errors MUST also be separately provided.
+When formatting a message with one or more errors:
+- An implementation MUST provide a way for a user to be informed of the name of at least one of the errors, either directly or via an identifying error code.
+- An implementation MUST provide a way for a message with one or more _Resolution Errors_ or _Message Function Errors_ to be formatted using a fallback representation.

+The two above requirements MAY be fulfilled by a single formatting method, or separately by more than one such method.

 When a message contains more than one error, or contains some error which leads to further errors,